-Sponsor Fee - $35,000 per project which covers the cost of project administration, faculty involvement and team leadership training.
+Sponsor Fee - The sponsor fee covers the cost of project administration, faculty involvement and team leadership training.
 (Smaller potential sponsors who are unable to afford this fee are encouraged to submit a project proposal noting their company would like to apply for a fee reduction.)

 Project Expenses - The sponsoring firm pays for student expenses associated with the initial project team meeting (e.g., travel and lodging).
 This meeting is conducted with students on-site, usually during March or April.